 You can also use a different date for each section in your course by selecting the Use a different date for each section checkbox .
-Click Update Event to save changes.
+In addition to adding a location, you can enter a specific address .
+Click Create Event to save changes.

 It is important to understand the difference between a Canvas Assignment and a Canvas Activity.
 Calendar events may be considered a kind of Canvas Activity.
 For example, you may link to the readings that you want students to do in preparation for a class discussion in the Calendar.
 You will not grade students on whether or not they have done the reading, but you are providing the readings to them on a specific day to help them find the resources they need more efficiently.